 With this information in mind, I throw out SEO for beginners as my main keyword since the volume is fairly low, and head off in search of higher rewards.
 (I will keep it in the list of related keywords to use however!)

 At the bottom of the SERP, Google gives us some suggestions.
 These are also keywords that we can consider targeting.
-The Keywords Everywhere extension will give you the volume information for these keywords as well.
+The browser extension will give you the volume information for these keywords as well.

 Here, it has revealed that the keyword what is SEO and how it works has good volume and SEO tutorial has even better volume!
 But can I rank for these keywords?
 What’s the competition like?